rfcs/crypto-conditions/src/spec/crypto-conditions.md

 To verify that a given implementation can verify a fulfillment for a given condition, implementations MUST ensure they are able to validate fulfillments of all types indicated in the subtypes field of a compound condition.
 If an implementation encounters an unknown type it MUST reject the condition as it will almost certainly be unable to validate the fulfillment.

 ## Multi-Signature
 Crypto-conditions can abstract away many of the details of multi-sign.
 When a party provides a condition, other parties can treat it opaquely and do not need to know about its internal structure.
 That allows parties to define arbitrary multi-signature setups without breaking compatibility.
-That said, it is important that implementations must inspect the ypes and subtypes of any crypto-conditions they encounter to ensure they do not pass on a condition they will not be able to verify at a later stage.
+That said, it is important that implementations must inspect the types and subtypes of any crypto-conditions they encounter to ensure they do not pass on a condition they will not be able to verify at a later stage.

 In many instances protocol designers can use crypto-conditions as a drop-in replacement for public key signature algorithms and add multi-signature support to their protocols without adding any additional complexity.